itinance/react-native-fs/README.md

 {
-  fromUrl (String) - URL to download file from toFile (String) - Local filesystem path to save the file to background (Boolean) - (Optional) See below begin (Function) - (Optional) See below progress (Function) - (Optional) See below
+  fromUrl (String) - URL to download file from toFile (String) - Local filesystem path to save the file to headers (Object) - (Optional) An object of headers to be passed to the server background (Boolean) - (Optional) See below begin (Function) - (Optional) See below progress (Function) - (Optional) See below